-Contract Doming is a service we offer to printers who supply DomeTag with printed labels.
+Contract Doming is a service we offer to printers who supply DomeTag with printed labels and stickers.
 We apply the urethane dome to supplied labels and ship them back to the printer.

 That said, we are happy to dome labels that you supply.
 Please take a minute to read through some of the special needs for your Contract Doming job – learn more below.

 Most printing methods, inks, and substrates are acceptable.
 While it is unusual for us to have a chemical reaction it does happen on occasion so you are encouraged to send swatches for testing.

 Colorfastness: The clear dome blocks enough ultraviolet light to approximately double the normal fade-resistant life of most prints.